What do you need to become a dog trainer?

 A good learning programme for dog trainers covers just about everything you’ll ever need to know in your dog training career.
 It will help you understand the 'Who, What, When, Why and How'.
 A strong knowledge of canine body language, behaviour and learning processes will give you the tools to unravel and solve almost any dog training or behaviour problem you encounter.

-The IMDT dog training Accreditation would require you to have a good knowledge of:-
+The IMDT dog training Qualification would require you to have a good knowledge of:-

 - How dogs learn